Baraka1224/titanic-survival-prediction-ML/README.md

 ## Reflections

 This project helped me build a complete ML pipeline from data exploration to evaluation and interpretation.
-Although I originally planned to include SHAP values, I focused on visual tools like feature importance and ROC curves to support interpretability.
+I focused on visual tools like feature importance and ROC curves to support interpretability.

 ###  What I Learned:
 - The importance of data cleaning before modeling